CDrummond/music-similarity/README.md

 ```

 This can take about 20hrs to process 25k tracks.
 The process analyses tracks
-with with Musly, with Essentia, and initialises Musly's 'jukebox' style with
+with with Musly, with Essentia, initialises Musly's 'jukebox' style with 1000
-1000 random tracks, and extracts certain tags.
-If re-run new tracks will be
+random tracks, and extracts certain tags.
+If re-run new tracks will be added,
-added, and old (non-existent) will be removed.
-Pass `--keep-old` to keep these
+and old (non-existent) will be removed.
+Pass `--keep-old` to keep these old
-old tracks.
+tracks.

 To analyse the Music path stored in the config file, the following shortcut can
 be used: